francisojeah/0g-serving-broker/api/README.md

    The meaning of each setting can be found in the [config example](config-example-all.yaml).

-## Running the Agent
+## Running the Broker

-1. Start the Provider Agent
+1. Start the Provider Broker

    ```sh
    docker compose -f ./integration/provider/docker-compose.yml up -d
    ```

-   The provider agent will be listening on 127.0.0.1:8080
+   The provider broker will be listening on 127.0.0.1:8080

-2. Start the User Agent
+2. Start the User Broker

    ```sh
    PORT=<PORT> CONFIG_FILE=<path_to_config> go run main.go 0g-user-server
    docker compose -f ./integration/user/docker-compose.yml up -d
    ```

-   The user agent will be listening on 127.0.0.1:1034
+   The user broker will be listening on 127.0.0.1:1034

 ## Basic Usage Process

-1. Provider Registers the Service with the Provider Agent:
+1. Provider Registers the Service with the Provider Broker:

    ```sh
    curl -X POST http://127.0.0.1:8080>/v1/service \